 - Baby born with myasthenia gravis.
-Between 12% and 20% of babies born to women with myasthenia gravis may have the infant form of the disorder (neonatal myasthenia gravis).
-It happens when antibodies common in myasthenia gravis cross the placenta to the fetus.
+Between 3 in 25 to 2 in 5 babies born to women with myasthenia gravis may have the infant form of the disorder (neonatal myasthenia gravis).
+It happens when antibodies common in myasthenia gravis cross the placenta to the baby.
 These babies may be weak, with poor suck, and they may have breathing problems.
 This condition is usually temporary, lasting only a few weeks.

 Women with myasthenia gravis should not use the medicine magnesium sulfate.
 This medicine is commonly used to treat high blood pressure and preterm labor.
 This medicine blocks the nerve-muscle connections and can make muscle weakness worse.

 Call your healthcare provider if you have a change in your regular symptoms or if your weakness and tiredness get worse.
 If you start to have breathing problems, it could be the beginning of a myasthenic crisis.
 Get medical help right away.

 - Myasthenia gravis is a complex autoimmune disorder.
 It causes antibodies to destroy the connections between your muscles and nerves.
 This causes muscle weakness and tiredness.

 - Myasthenia gravis may be of special concern during pregnancy.
 It can make complications more likely.

 - If you have myasthenia gravis when you are pregnant, you will need to be closely monitored.

 - You can raise your chances for a healthy pregnancy by getting early prenatal care and working with your healthcare providers to manage your disease.

 Tips to help you get the most from a visit to your healthcare provider: